 It's hard to overstate how vital U.S. service members are.
 In fact, you probably can't.

-While there's room for automation when it comes to certain aspects of intel, there still needs to be someone working the role.
+While there's room for automation when it comes to certain aspects of intel, someone still needs to work the role.

 Plumbers